SalomePlatform/adao/doc/en/ref_algorithm_ControledFunctionTest.rst

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo01.rst

-This verification algorithm allows to analyze in a simple way the stability of an operator :math:`F` during its execution.
+This algorithm allows to analyze in a simple way the stability of an operator :math:`F` during its execution.
 The operator is any operator, so it can be the observation operator :math:`\mathcal{H}` as well as the evolution operator :math:`\mathcal{D}`, as long as it is provided in each case according to the :ref:`section_ref_operator_requirements`.
 The operator :math:`F` is considered as depending on a vector variable :math:`\mathbf{x}` and on a control vector variable :math:`\mathbf{u}`, the two not necessarily being of the same size, and returning another vector variable :math:`\mathbf{y}`.

 The algorithm verifies that the operator is working correctly and that its call is compatible with its usage in ADAO algorithms.
 In practice, it allows to call